Anorexia nervosa - Diagnosing anorexia

 Your GP may do blood tests to check the level of:

 - chemicals or minerals, such as potassium in your blood - having abnormally low levels of potassium is a common complication of anorexia (read more about the complications of anorexia).

 However, blood tests can sometimes give normal results in an anorexic person who is very thin and has a very low body weight.

 Referral to a specialist

-If your GP thinks you may have anorexia, they may refer you to a specialist in eating disorders for a more detailed assessment - see Anorexia - treatment for more information.
-Your GP sometimes carries out this assessment.
+If your GP thinks you may have anorexia, they may refer you to a specialist in eating disorders for a more detailed assessment - see treating anorexia for more information.
+Your GP will sometimes carry out this assessment themselves.